gcallah/hambone/chaps/chap1.md

 "Who you think did it?"

 Finally letting out a cloud of smoke, Frankie said, "Gotta be Forrest's gang.
-Then been wantin' to move in on Will for a long time now."
+They been wanna move in on Will a long time now."

 "Them lame-ass mothers from up in Norway?"